1fish2/BBQTimer/README.md

   Android, let me know how it goes.
 * There may be a fraction of a second clock skew between the stopwatch time displayed in the widget vs. the notification area.
 It might be possible to work around this at a cost in battery power.
-  When you want to see precise times, go to the application's main screen.
+  When you want to see precise times, open the application's main screen.

 ## TODO
 * When Android L is released, test and move to buildToolsVersion '20.0.0', targetSdkVersion 20.
+* Android L: Support Android L notifications.
 * Android L: Use the new MediaStyle template to convert notification actions to compact buttons in an app media playback notification (since Android L doesn't support lock-screen widgets)?
 See http://developer.android.com/preview/api-overview.html#MediaPlaybackControl